-Granted neither are perfect devices, but they sure make listening to music, controlling smart home tech, and performing a few party tricks.
+Granted, neither are perfect devices, but they're both good for listening to music, controlling a limited range of smart home tech, and performing a few party tricks.
 They can even now be used to call friends and family.
 So which should you get, Amazon Echo or Google Home?
 Read on to find out.

 Amazon Echo v Google Home: Design

 Google Home's design is also sparse with only one mute button that sits on the back.
 However, Home is white with interchangeable bases that bring a much needed spark of colour, and overall has the better look, we think.
 It's also smaller than Echo and pear-shaped with a slight slant on top that's touch capacitative for volume control.
-There's are fewer far field microphones in Home – only two to be exact.
-However Google says they're still capable of hearing you from across the room.

-While some may like the larger look of Amazon Echo, Google Home wins the most style points here.
-It simply can blend in with the rest of your living room, kitchen or bedroom better, thanks to its squat frame and colourful customisation.
+While some may like the larger look of the taller Amazon Echo, Google Home wins the most style points here.
+It can blend in a little better with the rest of your living room, kitchen or bedroom better, thanks to its squat frame and colourful customisation.

 Amazon Echo v Google Home: Interactions and sound performance